 "Pretty much every co-op will ask for some amount of reference letters," says Harkov.
 "They fall into several categories: An employee letter, which comes on company letterhead and verifies your compensation; a business reference letter from a superior or colleague, which offers substantive feedback about you in a work environment, including details on how responsible you are; a personal reference letter, and a letter from your current management company confirming that you pay rent or monthlies on time."

 Specificity is key when it comes to references, says Harkov.
-"You want your references to include details like, 'she helped me when my kids were sick,'" he said.
+"You want your references to include details like, 'she helped me when my kids were sick,'" he says.

 One Yorkville co-op board member puts it this way: "What separates one applicant from the next is the personal aspect—specifically, the recommendation letters.
 Because when it comes down to it, once we are all in agreement that the applicants have the financial capacity to purchase, we really just want to see if they will make nice neighbors.
 Who are they asking to recommend them?
 Do they read like boilerplate or do they really tell me that these are good, nice people?"